Enabling Technology Platforms

 Adaptive Material Technologies

 The biological designs of living organisms offer lessons in environmental responsiveness, optimization, and self-healing.
 The Adaptive Material Technologies Platform applies these lessons to create biomimetic materials and devices that respond to environmental cues like living organisms.
 The long-range vision is to design entire buildings that adapt their shape and function to continuously optimize energy efficiency, thermal gain, and other properties critical for sustainability.

-Anticipatory Medical and Cellular Devices
+Living Cellular Devices

 Scientists in the Bioinspired Robotics Platform are developing entirely new types of robotic devices that move and adapt like living creatures.
 Taking cues from flying insects, social insect colonies, and a growing embryo, one long-range vision is to develop robots that work together to build larger structures with unique properties, such as the ability to span a ravine or forge an escape route for earthquake victims.

 When scientists started fabricating microchips from silicon they opened doors to the modern age of electronics.
 The Biomimetic Microsystems Platform uses similar approaches to engineer tiny devices containing human cells, mimicking the blood vessels and tissues of living organs.
 Platform scientists are using these organs-on-a-chip to accelerate development of new pharmaceuticals, identify toxins in the environment, and treat life-threatening diseases, such as sepsis in hospitalized patients.

 The Programmable Nanomaterials Platform emulates the natural process of molecular self-assembly to create materials that can seek out injury sites, deliver drugs, and promote tissue repair.
 Platform scientists also work to engineer medical devices that can be controlled remotely, such as heart pacemakers triggered by magnets instead of wires, hormone production spurred by flashes of light, or limb regeneration stimulated by electric fields.